bflaven/ia_usages/ia_seo_ia_semantic_breadcrumb_webmcp/usecase_abstract_description_v1.md

 ## Overall Abstract

-This repository documents a full content-taxonomy migration for a tech blog flaven.fr (~2,300 posts) running on WordPress, using AI-assisted tooling at every stage.
+This repository documents a full content-taxonomy migration for a French tech blog (~2,300 posts) running on WordPress, using AI-assisted tooling at every stage.

 The core problem: a legacy taxonomy of 103 French-language categories had become an SEO liability.
 The solution spans three concerns: